 Brian is well known for his catchphrase, “Eat the Frog!”
 It comes from the book with the same name.
 It describes street performers who will eat the ugliest frog first as part of an act to get it over with.
 In the same way, you must start with your ugliest, toughest task first.
 By doing so, you make the most progress.

 By simply “eating your ugliest frog first”, time management becomes simple.

 Another related principle that will help is the four quadrants principle called the Eisenhower Matrix.
-I talked about it in this article.

 4. Do This To Defeat Procrastination